sawamura722/KafkaWithWebSocket/README.md

 HTTP for CRUD operations on complex objects
 WebSockets for real-time updates and notifications

-# Code explaination (frontend)
-.subscribe() - Sets up a listener to receive messages from the server .publish() - Sends a message/request to the server This is similar to HTTP GET, but follows a different pattern:

 # Installed library for frontend

 npm install sockjs-client